 The Assistantships and Fellowship Committee of the Graduate Council considers appeals of termination of Graduate Assistantships.
-Before filing a grievance, the student is expected to attempt to resolve the matter with the faculty member, departmental chairperson, and the dean of the academic unit.
+Before filing a grievance, the student is expected to attempt to resolve the matter with the faculty member, departmental chairperson, and the dean of the academic uni in which the assistantship is assigned.
+A graduate student who is unable to resolve issues with the hiring faculty member and/or department chairperson has thirty (30) calendar days from the date of termination, or thirty (30) calendar days after the adverse decision at the department or college level to file an appeal with the dean of the Graduate College..
 See the Graduate Catalog for details on the amount of time to file and other guidelines on grievances in this area.